woernerm/fluent_anvil_copy/README.md

 [Anvil's free plan](https://anvil.works/pricing) as well since there is no need to install a special package.

+You can put the .ftl translation files into a directory as part of your app's assets.
+The library will automatically select and load the translation file that the user
+prefers most based on the client's browser settings.

 Please note that this is a personal project with the hope that it may be of use to others as well.
 I am neither affiliated with
 [Project Fluent](https://projectfluent.org/) nor [Anvil](https://anvil.works/).

 ## Quick Guide
+### Installation
+All you need to do is log into your Anvil account and add it as a third-party dependency with the token `UHLC7WE6TELL25TO` .

 ### IETF language tags
 Languages can come in many variants.
 For example, English is spoken and written slightly differently depending on where you are.
 There is British English, Canadian English, American English, and many others.
-In order to identify these languages in the Internet, standardized codes are used, e.g., "en-US" identifies English as spoken in the United States and "zh-Hant-HK" identifies Traditional Chinese as used in Hong Kong.
+In order to identify these languages on the Internet, standardized codes are used, e.g., "en-US" identifies English as spoken in the United States and "zh-Hant-HK" identifies Traditional Chinese as used in Hong Kong.
 Such a code is called [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag).
-These tags are composed of subtags identifying the primary language (e.g., "en" for English), the regional variant of a language (e.g., "US" for United States), the script (e.g.
-"Latn" for Latin or "Taml" for Tamil), and other aspects that make up a specific language variant.
+These tags are composed of subtags identifying the primary language (e.g., "en" for English), the regional variant of a language (e.g., "US" for United States), the script (e.g., "Latn" for Latin or "Taml" for Tamil), and other aspects that make up a specific language variant.
 Apart from the primary language tag, all other tags are optional and should be used only